 Why choose Berkeley?

 Because our campus is centered in the innovation capital, the San Francisco Bay Area, home to Silicon Valley — one of the most exciting areas in the world for mechanical engineering.
 Because our research projects are primarily funded by the National Science Foundation, governmental agencies and many global high-tech industries.
-Because we’re ranked fourth in the nation by U.S. News & World Report.
+Because we’re ranked fifth in the nation by U.S. News & World Report.
 Our current faculty research includes biomechanical engineering and health; controls and dynamics of complex systems; energy science and technology; green and sustainable technologies; and micro and nanoengineering.